lespistes/.github/profile/README.md

 them.

-That score might also be prepared by a program - for example, a program that reads and records faders like a classic mixing board, or something much more radical.
+That score might also be prepared by a program - for example, a program that reads and records faders a person uses like a classic mixing board, or something much more radical.

 ## A concept first, with some technology to make it happen.